halfundecided/halfundecided-store-nextjs/README.md

   + `yarn init`
   + `yarn add react react-dom next`
   + `yarn dev`
-  + rendered in back-end first, and then showing things in front-end
+  + rendered it on the back-end first, and then copy HTML and send it to the client (the front-end)
+- [x] Links and Navigation
+  + Nextjs has their own linking and routing systems